Kabaddi in India

 Kabaddi, is a contact sport, native to the Indian subcontinent.
-It is one of the most popular sports in India, played mainly among people in villages.
-India has taken part in four Asian Games in kabaddi, and won gold in all of them.
+It is one of the most popular sports in India, played mainly among village people.
+India has taken part in four Asian Games in kabaddi, and won gold in all.

 Four forms of kabaddi played in India are Amar, Suranjeevi, huttuttoo, and Gaminee.
 Amar is generally played in Punjab, Haryana, the United States, Canada, and other parts of the world, mostly by Punjabi sportsmen.
 Suranjeevi is the most played form of kabaddi in India and the world.
-This is the form used in international matches generally and played in Asian Games.
-Huttuttoo was played by men in Maharashtra.

-In Gaminee style, seven players play on each side and a player put out has to remain out until all his team members are out.
-The team that is successful in outing all the players of the opponent's side secures a point.
-The game continues until five or seven such points are secured and has no fixed time duration.
+This is the form generally used in international matches and also the form used in the Asian Games.
+Huttuttoo is played by men in Maharashtra.
+In Gaminee style, seven players play on each side and a player that is put out has to remain out until all of his team members are out.
+The team that is successful in outing all of the players of the opponent's side secures a point.
+The game continues until five or seven points are secured.
+There is no fixed time duration.

 History and development

 Kabaddi is a sport developed centered on Jallikattu.
-It is common among the Ayar tribal people who lived in the Mullai geographical region of ancient Tamil Nadu.
+It was common among the Ayar tribal people who lived in the Mullai geographical region of ancient Tamil Nadu.
 A player going to the opposition is treated like a Bull.
 It is like taming a bull without touching it, as it is mentioned in Sangam Literature that the game Sadugudu was practiced for ages.
 There are also accounts of Gautam Buddha having played the game recreationally.
 There is another version to this sports origins and rich history, Legend has it that kabaddi originated in Tamil Nadu over 4,000 years ago.